 - Suddenly SHOUTING!: Amethyst to Steven when he's just standing around.Amethyst: Yo Steven! (suddenly sounding angry) WHY YOU STANDING THERE ALL SAD LIKE THAT!?

-- Tears of Joy: Pearl is deeply charmed and impressed when Connie explains her reason for wanting to learn sword fighting.
+- Tears of Joy: Pearl is deeply charmed and impressed when Connie explains her reason for wanting to learn sword fighting, barely fighting back a well of tears.

 - Took a Level in Badass: